MrGeorgeK55/Macropad-8-keys/README.md

 For Consumer
 C0 represents the code field of the first consumer key
 C1 represents the code field of the second consumer key
-(rarelly you need a mod for consumer keys so it is not used)
+(rarely you need a mod for consumer keys so it is not used)

 > [!NOTE]
 > The keyboard and consumer keys have 2 states, this because in consumer keys Play/Pause are two different keys and for Keyboard becomes useful to have Ctrl+c and Ctrl+v in the same key